davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-To enable auth for clients that connect to a secure {pivotal-gemfire-name} cluster, you need only set a username and password in Spring Boot `application.properties`:
+To enable auth for clients that connect to a secure VMware GemFire cluster, you need only set a username and password in Spring Boot `application.properties`: